How to stop home burglaries cheaply

 Keep a list of serial and model numbers.
 Take still or video pictures of expensive or important items -- especially jewelry.
 Pictures may be the key to getting your stuff back from a pawn shop or other reseller.
 It will also help you collect on your insurance policy if that becomes necessary.

 Finally, go beyond this article.
 There are many more things that you can do to prevent burglaries.
-One good resource is the Burglary Prevention Council.

 Ryan, you're right to be concerned about home security.
 It's much easier to prevent theft than it is to recover afterward.